Curiocity-Experiments/CodeJanitor/README.md

 In the immortal words of Larry Wall, we strive to embody the three virtues of a programmer:

 1.  **Laziness**: Writing code that's easy to maintain, so we don't have to do it later.
 2.  **Impatience**: Creating tools that anticipate and solve problems before they become nightmares.
 3.  **Hubris**: Maintaining code so well that even our harshest critics can't find fault.

 This repo is a testament to those virtues.
 It's a collection of scripts in various languages, each designed to perform simple yet crucial tasks in code maintenance.
 Because let's face it, if we don't clean up our messes, who will?

 ### What's inside?

-- **PyClutterCutter**: A Python script for identifying and managing unused files.
+*   **PyClutterCutter**: A Python script for identifying and managing unused files.
 Perfect for those "what the hell does this do?" moments.
-- **RubyRubble**: A Ruby script for finding and managing unused files in Ruby and Rails projects.
+*   **RubyRubble**: A Ruby script for finding and managing unused files in Ruby and Rails projects.
 Because even the most beautiful gems can sometimes lose their sparkle.
-- *More scripts to come, because the battle against entropy never ends*
+*   _More scripts to come, because the battle against entropy never ends_

 Both scripts are completely self-contained and don't require any external libraries.
 They're ready to run right out of the box, like a well-oiled code refactoring machine.

+### New Features and Improvements

+#### Configuration File

+RubyRubble now supports a configuration file (`config.yml`) for customizing ignore patterns, file extensions, and other settings.
+Place this file in the same directory as the script.

+#### Dry Run Mode

+You can now perform a dry run to see what changes would be made without actually modifying any files.
+Use the `-d` or `--dry-run` flag when running the script.

+#### Performance Improvements

+RubyRubble now uses basic multiprocessing for file scanning, improving performance on large codebases.

+#### Caching Mechanism

+Results are now cached to speed up repeated runs on the same codebase.

+#### Unit Tests

+Basic unit tests have been added to ensure reliability.
+Run them using:

+    ruby test_ruby_rubble.rb

 ### TODO List

 Here are some suggested improvements and additions for the CodeJanitor project:

 1.  **Enhancements**:
-   - Add support for configuration files to customize ignore patterns and thresholds.
-   - Implement a "dry run" mode that shows what would be deleted/archived without actually making changes.
-   - Create a simple GUI interface for those who prefer clicking to typing.
+    *   Create a simple GUI interface for those who prefer clicking to typing.

-2. **Optimizations**:
-   - Improve performance for large codebases by using multiprocessing.
-   - Implement caching to speed up repeated runs on the same codebase.

-3. **Additional single-purpose scripts**:
+2.  **Additional single-purpose scripts**:
-   - `CommentCleaner`: Remove or update outdated comments.
+    *   `CommentCleaner`: Remove or update outdated comments.
-   - `DeprecationDetective`: Identify usage of deprecated functions or libraries.
+    *   `DeprecationDetective`: Identify usage of deprecated functions or libraries.
-   - `DuplicateDestroyer`: Find and eliminate duplicate code snippets.
+    *   `DuplicateDestroyer`: Find and eliminate duplicate code snippets.
-   - `ComplexityCrusher`: Identify overly complex functions that need refactoring.
+    *   `ComplexityCrusher`: Identify overly complex functions that need refactoring.

-4. **Other languages to add**:
+3.  **Other languages to add**:
-   - JavaScript/TypeScript (for Node.js and frontend projects)
+    *   JavaScript/TypeScript (for Node.js and frontend projects)
-   - Java
+    *   Java
-   - C#
+    *   C#
-   - Go
+    *   Go
-   - Rust
+    *   Rust

-5. **Improvements**:
+4.  **Improvements**:
-   - Add unit tests for each script to ensure reliability.
-   - Create a unified command-line interface for all scripts.
+    *   Create a unified command-line interface for all scripts.
-   - Implement logging for better debugging and auditing.
+    *   Implement logging for better debugging and auditing.
+5.  **New Tools**:
+    * `CodeMetricsCollector`: Gather and report on various code quality metrics.
+    * `APIVersionManager`: Track and manage API versions across the codebase.
+    * `ConfigurationValidator`: Ensure configuration files are valid and consistent.
+    * `TestCoverageAnalyzer`: Identify areas of the codebase lacking test coverage.
+    * `DependencyGraphGenerator`: Visualize project dependencies and their relationships.

+6.  **Reporting**:
+    * Generate comprehensive reports of code health and cleanup progress.
+    * Implement trend analysis to track improvement over time.

+7.  **Customization**:
+    * Allow users to define custom rules and patterns for each tool.
+    * Implement plugin system for easy extension of functionality.

 ### Contributing

 Found a new way to fight the good fight against code rot?
 Submit a PR.
 But remember, with great power comes great responsibility.
 Make sure your contributions are:

 1. Actually useful (we have enough useless code as it is)
 2. Well-documented (future you will thank present you)
 3. Not overly clever (we're cleaning up messes, not creating new ones)

 ### A final word